 5) Testing for sensitivities and effectiveness of filters

-Independent tests for pattern sensitivity, perceptual distortions, and rate of improvement are performed to further to confirm diagnosis of visual stress, identify visual triggers, and capture experiences.
+Independent tests for pattern sensitivity, perceptual distortions, and rate of reading improvement are performed to further confirm the diagnosis of visual stress, identify visual triggers, and capture experiences.

 In addition to the Protocol and Diagnostic Guidelines, Opticalm provides consultation on additional Assistive Tools and Technologies that may help individuals manage their visual stress symptoms.